unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned along with a body containing a file content if the file is updated successfully.
+* `200 OK`: Returned along with a body containing file content if the file is updated successfully.
 * `201 Created`: Returned along with file content and file directory appear in `Location` if the file directory does not exist.
 * `403 Forbidden`: one of the following:
     * Returned if the caller user is not authenticated.